Creating a Chrome Extension with Manifest V3

 Testing the Extension

-To test your extension in Chrome:
+Load and test your extension in Chrome

 Conclusion

 Congratulations!
-You’ve built a simple Chrome extension using Manifest V3.
-This basic setup can be expanded with more features like interacting with web pages, storing user data, and utilizing Chrome’s APIs.
-Manifest V3 brings improved security and performance, making it the future of Chrome extensions.
+You've built a simple Chrome extension using Manifest V3.
+This basic setup can be expanded with more features like interacting with web pages, storing user data, and utilizing Chrome's APIs.